cropgeeks/gridscore-next-client/docs/trial-setup.md

 ## Trial metadata
 <img src="img/setup.png" style="max-width: 100%;" alt="Trial setup screen">

 The screenshot above shows the trial setup screen.
-We have reduced the clutter of the setup screen by splitting it into separate sections and showing overviews on this main setup view.
-The two bits of information that can be specified here are the `name` and `description` of the trial.
+We have reduced the clutter of the setup screen by splitting it into separate sections and taking you through them one step at a time.
+The following information can be specified here.

-- **Name**: This should ideally be a unique and distinctive, yet short name for your trial.
+- **Trial name**: This should ideally be a unique and distinctive, yet short name for your trial.
 It often makes sense to include the trial year and maybe a project code in the name.
-- **Description**: This is where you can add more information about the trial.
+- **Trial description**: This is where you can add more information about the trial.
 Anything that may be useful while using GridScore out in the field or that should be included once the trial is exported.
-- **Group**: Trials can be grouped into logical sets.
+- **Trial group**: Trials can be grouped into logical sets.
 Pick one of the already existing groups or type in a new group name.
 - **People involved**: People involved in the creation of the trial or the data collection can optionally be defined.

-The two cards below the text fields summarize the two other areas that need to be provided for the trial.
-These include the `trial layout` (including dimensions, germplasm information, geographic information and visual markers) as well as the `traits` (including their data types, restrictions and groupings).

-Click on the `Define` or `Change` button within each card to specify the respective information.
+- **User filename parts**: This determines the format of any media files that are recorded for a plot.
+Add or remove parts to achieve the format you want.

+Once you specified at least the `Trial name`, you can progress to the `Trial layout` section

 ## Trial layout
 The trial layout screen is where everything related to the trial dimensions, the contained germplasm as well as optional features like corner points and visual markers are defined.
-Use the tabs to switch between them.
+Use the vertical navigation to switch between them.

 ### Dimensions
 <img src="img/setup-layout.png" style="max-width: 100%;" alt="Trial layout">

 The trial dimensions need to be defined before anything else can be specified.
 They tell GridScore how many rows and columns you have in your trial.

+First, you have to decide whether your trial is laid out in a grid-like fashion or if you just want to score your data based off a list of germplasm entries.

 If your trial is rectangular, then specify the total number of rows and columns in the trial.
 It's possible to leave individual cells/plots empty on the next screen, so you can achieve trials that have odd shapes.